-This course is an introduction to a 3-dimensional design.
+This course is an introduction to 3-dimensional design.
 Building techniques using media such as clay, plaster, wood, and wire will be utilized.
 Focus is on various sculptural elements such as form, weight, and balance.
 Designed for the beginning sculpture students, it encourages them to think independently, use creative problem solving skills and experiment.

-3-Dimensional Art includes:
+3-Dimensional Artworks include:

-Ceramics, Mosaic, Textiles, Plaster, Wire, Wood, Printmaking, Famous Artist Report, Art History, Earthworks Report, Career in Art, Art Criticism.
+Found Objects, Recyclables, Ceramics, Mosaic, Textiles, Plaster, Wire, Wood, Printmaking, Famous Artist Report, Art History, Earthworks Report, Careers in Art, Art Criticism.

-Course Title Grade Level Credit Drawing 10-12 .5
+Course TitleGrade LevelCreditDrawing10-12.5

-Prerequisites: Studio Art I or Design & Draw for Production
+Prerequisites: Studio Art 1 or Design & Draw for Production

 As a natural progression from Studio Art I, this course will address a wide range of advanced drawing techniques, building upon learned skills.
 A variety of media will include graphite, charcoal, ink, pastels and colored pencils.
-This class will emphasize drawing from life through observation and practice.
+This class will emphasize drawing from life through observation and practice, as well as Still Life studies.
 Students will have the opportunity to experiment, think independently and develop a personal style.
-Art criticism will be practiced.
+Art Criticism will be practiced.
+A Famous Artist in Drawing Report is required.
+Careers in Drawing & Graphic Design are covered.